SeanKilleen/seankilleen.github.io/_posts/2012-07-18-crystal-reports-avoiding-array-size-limits-using-concatenation-field-notes.md

 #### Step 5: Linking the Array to the sub-report

 * Create the sub-report to display your data (outside the scope of this topic)
-* Right-click on the sub-report and choose `Change Subreport Links`
+* Right-click on the sub-report and choose `Change sub-report Links`
 * Move the array display formula into the `Field(s) to link to` box by clicking &rarr;.
 * Click OK.